 When submitting your request, you will need to provide:

-You may need to submit a planning application for your works.
+You may need to for your works.
 To find out what information your application should include, download our local checklists for listed or conservation area buildings.

 We maintain a register of Buildings at Risk (BAR).

 Listed buildings can become at risk of being lost through a number of factors, including development, climate change or simply neglect and decay.

 We aim to monitor the condition of all buildings on the statutory list.
 We will use the various powers available to encourage timely repair of vulnerable buildings.

 Locally listed buildings are buildings or structures of local interest or significance.
 These have been identified by us and defined as 'undesignated heritage assets'.

 A number of locally significant buildings or structures have been identified through the process of conservation area appraisal.
 They can also be identified through the preparation of local distinctiveness documents as part of our planning policy guidance.

 Undesignated heritage assets may also be identified through the planning process.
 Their significance will be taken into account when considering the relevant planning application.

 At present, these buildings have no specific statutory protection.
 However, they are identified as being of importance in the current National Planning Policy Framework (NPPF).
 We are also mindful of the desire to collate a list of locally listed buildings.

 We have produced a series of leaflets on different aspects of the care and repair of listed buildings.
 You can download these leaflets below.